armstrong/armstrong.apps.embeds/README.rst

 data.
 Programmable backends allow more flexible use of the content beyond the one-trick pony of the standard "<iframe>" copy-paste embed code.

-Integrating Apps.Embeds into your site will require some work.
+Integrating AppsEmbeds into your site will require some work.
 Mostly because this package doesn't make assumptions for *how* you'll be using these external URLs.
 Maybe you just want to track references to embedded content, maybe it's the caching that's interesting or programmatically accessing